 IMAGE grant writing workshop

-The ASBMB Interactive Mentoring Activities for Grantsmanship Enhancement grant writing workshop is designed to help early-career scientists write winning proposals for federal research funding.
-The 2024 workshop will be held June 13–15 in the Washington, D.C. area.
+The ASBMB Interactive Mentoring Activities for Grantsmanship Enhancement grant writing workshop is designed to help early-career tenure-track faculty write winning proposals for federal research funding.
+The 2025 workshop will be held June 12–14 in the Bethesda, Md., area.

 Workshop highlights

 Sponsored by the NSF and the ASBMB’s Maximizing Access Committee, the workshop is free and includes all meals.
-(Participants are responsible for their lodging and transportation.)
+Participants are responsible for their lodging and transportation.
+Some scholarships are available for lodging and travel.

 Eligibility

-• Additional funding is available for some mid-career faculty attendees, including individuals who previously participated in an IMAGE workshop.
+- Additional funding is available for some mid-career tenure-track faculty attendees, including individuals who previously participated in an IMAGE workshop.

-• We especially encourage applications from junior faculty who are underrepresented minorities and from assistant professors from minority-serving or primarily undergraduate institutions.
+- We especially encourage applications from early-career faculty who are underrepresented minorities and faculty from minority-serving or primarily undergraduate institutions.

 Application materials